MrYsLab/telemetrix-rpi-pico-w/README.md

 A full User's Guide is [available online.](https://mryslab.github. io/telemetrix-rpi-pico-w/)

-The Pico server code may be viewed [here.](https://github.com/MrYsLab/Telemetrix4RpiPicoW)
+The Pico W server code is available to be viewed [here.](https://github. com/MrYsLab/Telemetrix4RpiPicoW)

 The following functionality is implemented in this release: